 First day of school

 Today was Wit’s first day of school.
-In actuality it was a bit of an orientation day where the kids and parents went to the school for an hour to meet the teachers and get some basic information.
+In actuality it was a bit of an orientation day when the kids and parents went to the school for an hour to meet the teachers and get some basic information.
 That works for us because we have absolutely no idea what we’re doing.

 When we first got the approval on our rental in Mosfellsbær, I rushed into the municipality website to get him registered for school.
 Thankfully that process was as easy as filling out a form online.
 I put in our kennitala, or Icelandic social security numbers, and entered a few bits of extra info.
 I was able to log in to the site using IceKey, which is a sort of governmentally provided single-signon that connects back to your kennitala.